Kiran7007/Interview-Preparation/docs/android.md

 }
 ```

-Do not add content descriptions to elements where the visible text
-already provides the correct semantics.

-Interview Answer:
-> Use: Meaningful semantics Content descriptions where needed Correct roles Adequate touch targets Good contrast Font scaling support Proper focus order TalkBack validation Do not add content descriptions to elements where the visible text already provides the correct semantics.
 ---
 ## In Jetpack Compose, how do you preserve scroll position when the user navigates back?
 Use `rememberLazyListState()` in Composable: